 Currently Avvo rated '10" 14 reviews

 Criminal Defense: A third party may pay the fee, but I only discuss the facts of the case and the strategy of the case with the Adult client.
-If I discuss the case with another party present when I speak with the client I lose attorney client privilege.
+If I discuss the case with another party present I speak with the client--- I lose attorney client privilege.
 Clients who are not married to their girlfriends/boyfriends are instructed to refrain from speaking about the case to them or family members.
 Paying money for the client fails to affect me or give the third party any special rights.

 Immigration Clients: In immigration court I will speak with girlfriends and relatives.
 I often need their support to get supporting documents and in some cases, the citizen relative is essential for immigration relief.
 I have represented people from all parts of the continent and many different religions.